East African Crude Oil Pipeline: Overview

-Cost, funding, and timetable
+Cost and timetable

 As of March 2016, construction was planned to start in August 2016 and expected to last three years at a cost of US$4 billion, providing approximately 15,000 construction jobs and 1,000 to 2,000 permanent jobs.
 In March 2016, the Daily Monitor newspaper reported that Total E&P was prepared to spend US$4 billion (UGX:13 trillion) to fund EACOP construction.
 In July 2016, following meetings between delegations led by the oil ministers of Tanzania and Uganda, held in Hoima, it was announced that construction of the 1443 km pipeline would begin in January 2017, and completion was planned for 2020.

 As of August 2017, the construction budget for the 1445 km pipeline was US$3.5 billion.

-In September 2020, TotalEnergies and the government of Uganda signed a Host Government Agreement about Total´s rights and obligations with respect to the development, construction, and operation of EACOP, at State House Entebbe.
-This was expected to lead to Final Investment Decision, by the end of 2020.

-Two days later in September 2020, President Yoweri Museveni of Uganda and President John Pombe Magufuli of Tanzania signed an agreement in Chato, Tanzania, committing to jointly construct the 1445 km East Africa Crude Oil Pipeline, at an estimated cost of US$3.5 billion.
-Work on the pipeline is scheduled to start by the end of 2020.
-Once started, construction of the pipeline is expected to last about 36 months.
+In September 2020, TotalEnergies and the government of Uganda signed a host government agreement about Total's rights and obligations with respect to the development, construction, and operation of EACOP, at State House Entebbe with an expected final investment decision by the end of 2020.
+Two days later in September 2020, President Yoweri Museveni of Uganda and President John Pombe Magufuli of Tanzania signed an agreement in Chato, Tanzania to jointly construct the 1445 km East Africa Crude Oil Pipeline, at an estimated cost of US$3.5 billion.
+Work was scheduled to start by the end of 2020.
+Construction was expected to last about 36 months.

-In October 2020, TotalEnergies and the Government of Tanzania signed a Host Government Agreement to govern the dealings of the two entities regarding the EACOP, 70 percent of which will pass through Tanzanian territory.
+In October 2020, TotalEnergies and the government of Tanzania signed a host government agreement to govern their dealings regarding the EACOP, because 70 percent of the pipeline will pass through Tanzanian territory.
 Laying of the pipeline was anticipated to begin during the first quarter of 2021.

-In April 2021, presidents Yoweri Museveni of Uganda and Samia Suluhu of Tanzania met in Entebbe, Uganda with Patrick Pouyanné, the Chairman/CEO of TotalEnergies and Chen Zhuoubiao, President of CNOOC Uganda along with Ugandan and Tanzanian technocrats, lawyers and government ministers, to sign a number of agreements, allowing the beginning of construction of the EACOP.
-Construction is now slated to begin in July 2021, with first oil anticipated in 2025.
+In April 2021, presidents Museveni of Uganda and Samia Suluhu of Tanzania met in Entebbe, Uganda with Patrick Pouyanné, the Chairman/CEO of TotalEnergies and Chen Zhuoubiao, President of CNOOC Uganda along with Ugandan and Tanzanian technocrats, lawyers and government ministers, to sign a number of agreements, allowing construction to begin.
+Construction was slated to begin in July 2021, with first oil anticipated in 2025.

-In August 2021, the total project cost was reported as US$5 billion, of which $2 billion were to be raised by the owners of the pipeline as equity investment and the remaining $3 billion were to be borrowed from external sources.
+In August 2021, the project cost had risen to US$5 billion, of which $2 billion were to be raised by the owners of the pipeline as equity investment and the remaining $3 billion were to be borrowed from external sources.

+As of September 2024, as reported by The Citizen, 47 percent of the pipeline had been laid, with completion scheduled for July 2026.
+As of March 2025, more than 50 percent of the pipeline had been built.
+The project employs over 8,000 Tanzanians and Ugandans.